-6.10 Young Carers
+6.16 Young Carers

-As a school we recognise the needs of young carers in that they can be more vulnerable or placed at risk.
+Each school within the Trust will recognise the needs of young carers in that they can be more vulnerable or placed at risk.

 We aim to be able to identify young carers and ensure they are supported to help reach their potential with an understanding that staff and volunteers may need to refer into early help services for an assessment of their needs via the Early Help Hub.